google/rune/README.md

 }
 ```

 Can you see the potential security flaw?
+In most languages, an attacker with
+accurate timing data can forge a MAC on a message of their choice, causing a
+server to accept it as genuine.

-Suppose the attacker can tell how long
-it takes for the `mac == computedMac` to run.
-If the first byte of an
+Assume the attacker can tell how long it takes for `mac == computedMac` to run.
-attacker-chosen `mac` is wrong for the attacker-chosen `message`, the loop
+If the first byte of an attacker-chosen `mac` is wrong for the attacker-chosen
-terminates after just one comparison.
-With 256 attempts, the attacker can find
+`message`, the loop terminates after just one comparison.
+With 256 attempts,
-the first byte of the expected MAC for the attacker-controlled `message`.
+the attacker can find the first byte of the expected MAC for the
-Repeating this process, the attacker can forge an entire MAC.
+attacker-controlled `message`.
+Repeating this process, the attacker can forge
+an entire MAC.

 Users of Rune are protected, because the compiler sees that `macSecret` is
 secret, and thus the result of `hmacSha256` is secret.
 The string comparison